 Margot O'Meara is the certification & credentialing analyst and webinar program manager at NASFAA.
 In this role, she works closely with our credential testing and webinar platforms to make sure the systems are running properly.
 She has been actively involved in the development of the certification program.
 Before joining NASFAA's TRA team in 2015, she worked as an admissions officer, where she served as the liaison between the financial aid and admissions offices.
 Margot also was the NASFAA policy intern during the summer of 2012.
 She started working in the financial aid field as an undergraduate at St. Mary's College of Maryland, where she studied economics and public policy.

-Todd R. Philbrick, CAE, Credentialing Specialist is the director of certification for the American Speech-Language-Hearing Association in Rockville, Maryland.
+Todd R. Philbrick, CAE, ICE-CCP, is chief certification officer for the American Speech-Language-Hearing Association in Rockville, Maryland.
 He is a non-profit certification and association executive with over fifteen years of experience in creating and managing certification programs for stand-alone and managed associations.
 He is committed to promoting best practices in credentialing, financial and meeting management, governance, and growing associations through strategic planning.
 Throughout his career, he has planned and implemented dramatic changes that have helped associations and certification programs prosper through creative thinking and strong project management skills.
 He is a Washington, DC area native and a graduate of Salisbury State University with bachelor's degrees in business administration and marketing.
 He lives in Rockville, Maryland with his wife and two young children.

-Susan Shogren is the credential and certification program manager for NASFAA.
+Susan Shogren is the director of certification and credentialing for NASFAA.
 Her passion is helping financial aid professionals gain the recognition they deserve for the work they do supporting the dreams and aspirations of college students across the country.
-Susan has worked in financial aid for over 25 years, including at the University of Portland and the University of Maine.
+Susan has worked in financial aid for over 30 years, including at the University of Portland and the University of Maine.
 Prior to joining NASFAA, she provided Title IV regulatory compliance training to schools across the country on behalf of NELA and USA Funds.
 She has been recognized for her contributions over the years by both the Oregon Association of Student Financial Aid Administrators (OASFAA) and the Western Association of Student Financial Aid Administrators (WASFAA).

-Susan graduated from the College of William and Mary in Virginia, and holds the Association for Talent Development's Certified Professional in Learning and Performance® credential.
+Susan graduated from the College of William and Mary in Virginia, and holds the Association for Talent Development's Certified Professional in Talent Development (CPTD) certification, as well as the Certified Credentialing Professional (ICE-CCP) certification from the Institute for Credentialing Excellence.
 She lives in Portland, Oregon, and volunteers with the Cascadia Chapter of ATD, SOLVE Oregon, and the Oregon Community Foundation.

 In 2017, Craig Slaughter returned to Kenyon College in Gambier, Ohio to serve as director of financial aid.
 He previously worked for Kenyon as an associate director from 2000 to 2005.
 During the intervening years, Craig served as director of financial aid for the University of Redlands, in Redlands, California, and also in the same role at DePauw University.
-Since his first position as financial aid coordinator for the Indiana University School of Music in Bloomington, Indiana, he has over 25 years of experience as a financial aid administrator.
-Craig is a former MASFAA (Midwest) vice president and secretary and has held various volunteer and presenter roles with the College Board, MASFAA, ISFAA (Indiana), WASFAA (Western) and NASFAA - including serving on the NASFAA Board of Directors as a Rep at Large and also as the 2018-2020 Diversity Officer.
+Craig currently serves as President-Elect for MASFAA (Midwest) and has also served previously as MASFAA's Vice President and Secretary.
+He has held various volunteer and presenter roles with the College Board, MASFAA, ISFAA (Indiana), WASFAA (Western) and NASFAA - including serving on the NASFAA Board of Directors as a Rep at Large and also as the 2018-2020 Diversity Officer.
 A former member of the College Board's Financial Aid Standards and Services Committee (FASSAC), Craig is passionate about college access and affordability, using technology to gather data and streamlining processes that enable college staff to better focus on counseling.
-He received a Bachelor of Music degree from the Eastman School of Music and a Master of Science in Higher Education (College Student Personnel Administration) from Indiana University.
+He received a bachelor's degree in music from the Eastman School of Music and a master's degree in higher education (College Student Personnel Administration) from Indiana University.
 In his free time, Craig enjoys rehearsing and performing in the tenor section with symphony choruses.
 One particular highlight was being part of the choir that performed with Madonna in the 2012 Superbowl halftime show.
 A truly memorable experience!